riccardo01/documentations/OpenVpn/README.md

 Some iptables rules are needed to enable internet on the client machine:

-     iptables -A POSTROUTING -j MASQUERADE
+     iptables -t nat -A POSTROUTING -j MASQUERADE

 The above rule is not permanently added.
-Re
+Therefore, each time the machine is rebooted you must redo this instruction.

 Finally,  edit systctl.conf to enable packet forwarding.
 Open the file */etc/sysctl.conf* and add the following line: